MuhammadBai/Assignment2/README.md

 ### Run Setup
 Run `setup` to install the packages and set up links for the configuration files:
     `sudo ./setup`

-## Requirements:
-    Arch linux Operating System.
-    To run `PKGS` and `setup` (for installing packages) you need root access.
-    `pacman` package manager should be installed and setup.

 **you can edit `pkgs.txt` to add any additional package you need.**